Nations Recovery Center Debt Collection Harassment

 Is Nations Recovery Center, Inc a scam?

 According to the Better Business Bureau website, National Recovery Center Collection Agency is a legitimate organization that has been in business since 1991.
-There have been 49 complaints closed in the last 3 years and 11 complaints closed out in the last 12 months with the BBB against NRC Inc. Read more about it here: Nations Recovery Center, Inc Better Business Bureau
+There have been 49 Nations Recovery Center complaints closed in the last 3 years and 11 complaints closed out in the last 12 months with the BBB against NRC Inc. Verify the identity of the caller to avoid falling victim to a Nations Recovery Center scam.
+You can read more here: Nations Recovery Center, Inc Better Business Bureau

 Nations Recovery Center, Inc is often referred to or searched for by other names.
 These include: